 After dealing with the threat of attack in Pakistan, Afghanistan’s poor quality roads present additional challenges – especially in winter.

 In Iraq, Collis said, pilferage was a problem until the U.S. military started providing security to supply truck convoys.
 Once when transporting containerized housing units from one base to another, Collis said the Iraqi drivers were stopped at a checkpoint where Iraqi police had broken into the trucks and were handing out beds and furniture to “local Iraqis that were selling them.
 It was kind of like a free-for-all auction.”
 Collis said U.S. troops broke up the impromptu bazaar and started escorting the convoys of Iraqi trucks after that.
 The Iraqi truck drivers asked the Special Operations troops to escort them home, too, so “they didn’t have to stop at the checkpoints, and they didn’t get shaken down” by Iraqi police.

 The six staff college students said the take-away from their experiences in Iraq and Afghanistan varied.
 For some it was learning the importance of cooperating with the other services, or learned to adapt to the very different culture and infrastructure of a combat zone.
 Major Carr, the human resources expert, said for her the lessons of Iraq and Afghanistan came in handy responding to the earthquake in Haiti.

 “I know it may sound a little odd,” she says, but the lessons learned in the surges in Iraq and Afghanistan “we were able to put into practice in Haiti, which was a very austere environment.”

 Entry filed under: Afghanistan, Haiti, International Relief, Lessons Learned, National Security and Defense, Special Operations.
-Tags: Afghanistan, Counter Insurgency, counter terrorism, Defense, helicopter, Iraq, military aviation, Special Operations.
+Tags: Afghanistan, Counter Insurgency, counter terrorism, helicopter, Iraq, military aviation, Special Operations, Topics.